Dr Jo Saul is the leader of the ISLaND Lab and a Dorothy Hodgkin Research Fellow, funded by the Royal Society.

 Jo is interested in individual differences in language development and how language impairment impacts mental health, learning and wellbeing.
 She is passionate about employing open science practices and robust statistical methods to maximise the quality of her research.
 As mum to a young person with additional needs, she feels strongly that research should reflect the voices of those with lived experience and thus employs participatory research methods and is keen to empower families to play an active role in research.
 She is also interested in intervention development and evaluation, particularly in how technology may be able to make interventions more accessible to help those with complex neurodevelopmental conditions.

-Jo has been a member of the the LiLaC lab since 2016.
-She is also a member of Autistica’s Language and Communication Study Group.
+Jo has been a member of the the Wellbeing and Language Lab since 2016.
+She was also a member of Autistica’s Language and Communication Study Group and is currently on the Meeting on Language in Autism (MoLA) advisory board.

 View Jo’s CV here